 Shopify Plus offers the same inherent benefits as the regular plans, saving organizations hassles relating to complex system deployments, maintenance and security fixes.
 Shopify handles all of the ‘boring’ stuff, so you can concentrate on making your online business as profitable as possible.

-Who is Shopify Plus for?
+What is Shopify Plus

 Shopify doesn’t try to hide the fact that the Plus plan is only meant for big companies.
 In fact, the company reports that the average Plus merchant ships over $1 million worth of merchandise every month.
 That should give you a fair idea about the kind of customers Shopify is targeting with the Plus plan.